AsparuhT/Weather-App/README.md

    npm run start
    ````

+- **In the branch called auto-complete, you will find further instuctions on setting up the auto-complete API endpoint**

 ## Usage

 - **Search Weather:** Use the search bar to enter the location you want to check and hit the Enter key to view the corresponding weather data.